|

 Radio Operator : Cpl.
 Harold E. COONROD

-Crew Chief : S/Sgt Edward F. LAURENDEAU
+Crew Chief : S/Sgt.
+Edward F. LAURENDEAU

 Surgeon : Capt.
 Edward E. CANNON |